Skip to main content

 - Priority: Whether it happens before or after.

-- Base date: Linked to a task’s start date or due date; or project's start date or due date.
+- Based date: Linked to a task’s start date or due date; or project's start date or due date.

 Once set, Taskworld auto-adjusts your task’s date if the related date changes, keeping everything aligned.